palantir/dialogue/README.md

 makes smarter decisions based on stats about each host (see [BalancedNodeSelectionStrategyChannel.java](dialogue-core/src/main/java/com/palantir/dialogue/core/BalancedNodeSelectionStrategyChannel.java)).
 This fixes a dramatic failure mode when a single server is very slow (this can be seen empirically in the simulations).
-Note that unlike concurrency limiters, this node selection strategy never *prevents* a request getting out the door, it just *ranks* hosts to try to deliver the best possive client-perceived response time (and success rate).
+Note that unlike concurrency limiters, this node selection strategy never *prevents* a request getting out the door, it just *ranks* hosts to try to deliver the best possible client-perceived response time (and success rate).

 Specifically, it keeps track of the number of in flight requests for each host, and also records every failure it sees for each host.
-A request is then routed to the the host with the lowest `inflight + 10*recent_failures`.
+A request is then routed to the host with the lowest `inflight + 10*recent_failures`.

 The ROUND_ROBIN strategy is _not_ appropriate for transactional use cases where successive requests must land on the same node, and it's also not optimal for use-cases where there are many nodes and cache affinity is very important.

 ### Sticky requests

-Dialogue channels can be configured to stick to a single host: after first request is successfully executed on a host, all subsequent requests will be routed to the same host.
+Dialogue channels can be configured to stick to a single host: after the first request is successfully executed on a host, all subsequent requests will be routed to the same host.
 This strategy is useful for transactional workflows, where all requests tied to a particular transaction may need to be executed on the same host.